 Whether you’ve been living comfortably in your house for years or you are building a new home, installing a radiant heated driveway is a viable option for you.
 Certainly it is more practical to install a radiant snow melting system during the initial construction phase of a driveway, but unknown to some homeowners is that both asphalt and concrete driveways can be retrofitted with electric radiant heat systems.

 There are two types of driveway heating systems available today: hydronic systems and electric systems.
 Hydronic snow melting systems utilize a mixture of water and propylene glycol (anti-freeze) that circulates through a closed-loop network of flexible polymer (Pex) tubing that is installed in the concrete or asphalt.
-The liquid is heated by a water heater/boiler and then circulated through the Pex tubing by a pump to heat the driveway and melt snow.
+The liquid is heated by a water heater/boiler and then circulated through the Pex tubing by a pump to warm the driveway and melt snow.
 The condensing boiler (water heater) can be powered by any energy source, including natural gas, electricity, oil, wood, or even solar collectors.
 Because of this, hydronic systems can offer a slightly lower operating cost than electric systems, especially for large snow melting applications.

 Warmzone hydronic snowmelt systems feature highly efficient condensing boilers with an Energy Star Rating as well as industry leading pumps, valves and tubing.
 Unfortunately, when it comes to retrofitting a driveway with hydronic radiant heat, the only way to accomplish this is to tear out the old driveway and install a new one.